 In this exercise, when the values include ###, replace ### with the number your instructor assigned to you.

-Create a general ledger (G/L) account posting, with today’s date, for the Training TS410 purchase for the American company code US### in USD currency.
-Enter a debit amount of 2380,-- including 19% tax for G/L account 7100###.
+Create a general ledger (G/L) account posting, with today’s date, for the Training TS410 purchase for the American company code US00 in USD currency.
+Enter a debit amount of $2380 for G/L account 7100###.
 Assign the expenses to cost center SERV-###.
 Specify that the offsetting credit is to be made to G/L account 100000.

 Go to the SAP Fiori Launchpad and choose Post General Journal Entries.
+(Alternatively, use t-code F-02 in the SAP GUI)

 On the screen, enter the following data: